Dave Brubeck: Recognition

 In 1975, the main-belt asteroid 5079 Brubeck was named after Brubeck.

 Brubeck recorded five of the seven tracks of his album Jazz Goes to College in Ann Arbor, Michigan.
-He returned to Michigan many times, including a performance at Hill Auditorium where he received a Distinguished Artist Award from the University of Michigan's Musical Society in 2006.
-Brubeck was presented with a "Benjamin Franklin Award for Public Diplomacy" by United States Secretary of State Condoleezza Rice in 2008 for offering an American "vision of hope, opportunity and freedom" through his music.
-"As a little girl I grew up on the sounds of Dave Brubeck because my dad was your biggest fan," said Rice.
+He returned to Michigan many times, including a performance at Hill Auditorium, where he received a Distinguished Artist Award from the University of Michigan's Musical Society in 2006.
+Brubeck was presented with a Benjamin Franklin Award for Public Diplomacy by United States Secretary of State Condoleezza Rice in 2008 for offering an American "vision of hope, opportunity and freedom" through his music.
+"As a little girl, I grew up on the sounds of Dave Brubeck because my dad was your biggest fan," said Rice.
 The State Department said in a statement that "as a pianist, composer, cultural emissary and educator, Dave Brubeck's life's work exemplifies the best of America's cultural diplomacy".
 At the ceremony, Brubeck played a brief recital for the audience at the State Department.
 "I want to thank all of you because this honor is something that I never expected.
 Now I am going to play a cold piano with cold hands," Brubeck stated.

 California Governor Arnold Schwarzenegger and First Lady Maria Shriver announced on May 28, 2008, that Brubeck would be inducted into the California Hall of Fame, located at The California Museum for History, Women and the Arts.
-The induction ceremony occurred December 10, and he was inducted alongside eleven other famous Californians.
+The induction ceremony occurred December 10, and he was inducted alongside 11 other famous Californians.

-On October 18, 2008, Brubeck received an honorary Doctor of Music degree from the prestigious Eastman School of Music in Rochester, New York.
-Similarly, at the Monterey Jazz Festival in September 2009, Brubeck was awarded an honorary Doctor of Music degree (D.Mus. honoris causa) from Berklee College of Music.
-On May 16, 2010, Brubeck was awarded an honorary Doctor of Music degree (honoris causa) from the George Washington University in Washington, D.C.
+On October 18, 2008, Brubeck received an honorary doctor of music degree from the prestigious Eastman School of Music in Rochester, New York.
+Similarly, at the Monterey Jazz Festival in September 2009, Brubeck was awarded an honorary doctor of music degree (DMus honoris causa) from Berklee College of Music.
+On May 16, 2010, Brubeck was awarded an honorary DMus degree (honoris causa) from the George Washington University in Washington, DC.
 The ceremony took place on the National Mall.